 Sometimes I feel compelled to complete a game out of an odd sense of duty.
-These are games that are so foundational to the hobby that experiencing them firsthand arguably falls under the cultural literacy rubric.
+These are titles so foundational for the hobby that experiencing them firsthand arguably falls under the cultural literacy rubric.
 I generally draw the line at subjecting myself to truly terrible games, at least for a prolonged periods, but I will occasionally take on a game I’m not super enthusiastic about just so that I can check it off my bucket list.

 That’s why I made time yesterday afternoon for a playthrough of the NES version of Capcom’s Ghosts ‘n Goblins.
-First released in the arcades as Makaimura (“Demon World Village”) in 1985, Ghosts ‘n Goblins is an early action platformer from prolific producer/director Tokuro Fujiwara that’s famous for its spooky-cute character designs and equally infamous for its steep challenge.
+First released in the arcades in 1985 as Makaimura (“Demon World Village”), Ghosts ‘n Goblins is an early run-and-gun type action-platformer from prolific producer/director Tokuro Fujiwara that’s famous for its spooky-cute character designs and equally infamous for its steep challenge.
 This home release from 1986 was a strong seller and is arguably the best-known version of the game.
 I myself had a copy as a kid, though I never got all that far in it.
 Now that I’m a whole lot older and a whole lot better at games in general, I figured it was time to finish what I started.